awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 [`Organization`](#asff-action-remoteipdetails-organization)
 Optional
-The internet service provider \(ISP\) organization associated with the remote IP address\.
+The internet service provider \(ISP\) organization that is associated with the remote IP address\.
 **Type:** Object

 #### City<a name="asff-action-remoteipdetails-city"></a>